USEPA/EPA_MOVES_Model/docs/MOVESDatabaseTables.md

 ### modelYearMapping

 modelYearMapping maps model years from user-defined model year ranges to standard model year ranges used by effects tables.
-This table is intended to be used for MOVES international, but is not actively supported.
+This table is intended to be used for international uses of MOVES, but is not actively supported.

 | Field                  | Type        | Null | Key | Default | Comment |
 | ---------------------- | ----------- | ---- | --- | ------- | ------- |